meenulekha/tp/docs/UserGuide.md

 - Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

+- Some commands have aliases.
+The aliases are shown in the command details.
+Please refer to [Aliases](#aliases) for more information.

 - If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
 </div>

+## Main features

 ### Viewing help : `help`